golang-migrate/migrate/TUTORIAL.md

    email VARCHAR (300) UNIQUE NOT NULL
 );
 ```
-And in the `.down.sql` we are going to delete it:
+And in the `.down.sql` let's delete it:
 ```
 DROP TABLE users;
 ```